Biography of George Berkeley

 1700: Berkeley goes up to Trinity College, Dublin.

 1704: He graduates from Trinity and starts a period of private study.

-1707: George Berkeley elected fellow at Trinity College which meant he could continue to live in rooms.
-Wrote two short mathematical works.
-Became a tutor of Greek.
+1707: George Berkeley is elected a fellow at Trinity College which meant he could continue to live in rooms.
+He writes two short mathematical works.
+He bcomes a tutor of Greek.

 1709: He is Ordained as a Deacon in the Anglican Church.

 1710: George Berkeley is Ordained as a Priest.

 1712: He visits England.

-1713: He is presented to the Queen at the Royal Court by Jonathan Swift and he quickly becomes a favourite.
-Becomes the Chaplain to Lord Peterborough.
-Is given a poem by Alexander Pope.
+1713: He is presented to the Queen Anne at the Royal Court by the writer Jonathan Swift and he quickly becomes a favourite.
+He becomes the Chaplain to Lord Peterborough.
+He is given a poem by Alexander Pope.

 1714: Berkeley is a special ambassador for the coronation of the King of Sicily.

 1715-1720: He becomes tutor to the son of Dr. St. George Ashe the Bishop of Clogher and travels widely with him especially on the continent.
-He climbed Mount Vesuvius while it was erupting, and his notes were published in the Transactions of the Philosophical Society later.
+He climbs Mount Vesuvius while it was erupting, and his notes were published in the Transactions of the Philosophical Society later.

-1722: George Berkeley appointed as the Dean of Dromore.
+1722: Berkeley is appointed as the Dean of Dromore.

 1724: He is appointed as the Dean of Londonderry.
 He is promised a grant of 20,000 pounds from the government to found a college in the Bermudas.

 1728: Berkeley sails to America and stays at a plantation he had bought at Middletown, Rhode Island waiting for the Government grant to come through.

-1732: He hears that he will not get the grant he donates his books and other chattels to Yale University and returns to England.
+1732: He hears that he will not get the grant and donates his books and other chattels to Yale University and returns to England.

 1734: He is appointed as the Bishop of Cloyne in Ireland.

-1735: Studies the reasons for the poor economic conditions in Ireland.
+1735: Berkeley studies the reasons for the poor economic conditions in Ireland.

-1739: Opening of the Foundling Hospital for young children which Berkeley had become one of its founders and first Governors.
+1739: The opening of the Foundling Hospital for young children which Berkeley had become one of its founders and first Governors.

 1750: Death of his eldest son.